Signatures of a subpopulation of hierarchical mergers in the GWTC-4 gravitational-wave dataset

 \section{Abstract}

-Repeated black-hole mergers in dense stellar clusters are a plausible mechanism to populate the predicted gap in black hole masses due to the pair-instability process.
-These hierarchical mergers carry distinct spin and tilt features relative to first-generation black holes, for which previous studies have found evidence at a population level by interpreting features in the effective inspiral spin domain.
-We introduce an astrophysically-motivated model in the joint space of effective inspiral and precessing spins, which captures the dominant spin dynamics expected for hierarchical mergers.
-We find decisive evidence both for a population transition above $\sim 45M_\odot$, consistent with the anticipated onset of the pair-instability gap, as well as a peak at $\sim 15 M_\odot$, which we interpret as the global peak in the hierarchical merger rate.
+Repeated black-hole mergers in dense stellar clusters are a plausible mechanism to populate the predicted gap in black hole masses due to the pair-instability supernova process.
+These hierarchical mergers carry distinct spin characteristics relative to first-generation black holes.
+We introduce an astrophysically motivated model in the joint space of effective inspiral and precessing spins, which captures the dominant spin dynamics expected for hierarchical mergers.
+We find decisive evidence for a transition at $m_1 = \mstarcred M_\odot$, above which the population is nearly entirely hierarchical, a location consistent with the anticipated onset of the pair-instability gap.
+We also infer a global peak in the hierarchical merger rate at $m_1 = 15.7_{-1.1}^{+3.2}M_\odot$.
 The existence of low- and high-mass subpopulations of higher-generation black holes suggests the contribution of both near-solar-metallicity and metal-poor star clusters to the hierarchical merger population.
 Our results reinforce the growing evidence for detailed, mass-dependent substructure in the spin distribution of the binary black hole population.

-\paragraph*{Introduction}--- Theoretical models for the formation of binary black holes (BBH) can be broadly divided into two classes: isolated evolution of field binary stars and dynamical channels~\cite[see, e.g.,][for reviews]{Mandel:2018hfr, Mapelli:2021taw, Mandel:2021smh}.
+\paragraph*{Introduction}--- Theoretical models for binary black hole (BBH) formation can be broadly divided into two classes: isolated evolution of field binary stars and dynamical channels~\cite[see, e.g.,][for reviews]{Mandel:2018hfr, Mapelli:2021taw, Mandel:2021smh}.
 Identifying the formation history of an individual merger can be difficult since multiple channels may be consistent with a given set of black-hole parameters.
-The latest catalog of gravitational-wave (GW) events~\cite{gwtc4cat, gwtc4pop} released by the LIGO--Virgo--Kagra (LVK) collaboration~\cite{LIGOScientific:2014pky, Capote:2024rmo, LIGO:2024kkz, VIRGO:2014yos, KAGRA:2020tym} allows for the most detailed investigation yet of the constitution of the BBH population.
+The latest catalog of gravitational-wave (GW) events~\cite{gwtc4cat, gwtc4pop} released by the LIGO--Virgo--KAGRA (LVK) Collaboration~\cite{LIGOScientific:2014pky, Capote:2024rmo, LIGO:2024kkz, VIRGO:2014yos, KAGRA:2020tym} allows for the most detailed investigation yet of the constitution of the BBH population.